e-corp-sam-sepiol/vertcoind-ncurses/README.md

 python3 main.py --datadir /some/path/to/your/datadir
 ```

-This is an early development release and a complete rewrite of the original
+This is an early development release and based on a complete rewrite of the original
 bitcoind-ncurses.
 Expect the unexpected.